PeterMulhair/HbxFinder/README.md

 ```

+The final output files are found in `hbx_clusters/`

 ### Step 3: Get sequence data for homeobox genes

 The last step outputs fasta files of the nucleotide and amino acid sequences for the homeodomain of each homeobox gene class.